hippiehunter/dblbook/src/guessing_game/guessing_game.md

 Let’s jump into DBL by working through a hands-on project together!
 This chapter introduces you to a few common concepts by showing you how to use them in a real program.
 You’ll learn about variables, main functions, terminal I/O, and more.
 In the following chapters, we’ll explore these ideas in more detail.
 In this chapter, you’ll just practice the fundamentals.

-We’ll implement a classic beginner programming problem: a guessing game.
+We’ll implement a classic beginner programming problem, a guessing game.
 Here’s how it works: the program will generate a random integer between 1 and 100.
 It will then prompt the player to enter a guess.
 After a guess is entered, the program will indicate whether the guess is too low or too high.
 If the guess is correct, the game will print a congratulatory message and exit.

 ## Setting Up a New Project